common name: crab louse

 Crab lice most commonly inhabit adults and are not found on children prior to puberty.
 Infestation with crab lice is said to result most often from contact during coitus.
 As with body lice and head lice, but less so with crab lice, transmission may occur from crowding of infested clothing with uninfested clothing in locker rooms and gymnasiums, by sleeping in infested beds, or from contact with badly infested persons in a crowd.
 Pubic lice tend to remain on their hosts throughout their lives unless dislodged, taken off with clothing, or controlled.

 Little is known about the incidence of infestation with Pthirus in a human community, but generally it seems to be much lower than with Pediculus.
 Humans differ in their sensitivity to the bite of Pthirus.
-To most it causes less irritation than that of Pediculus humanus, but some experience severe pruritus.
+To most, it causes less irritation than that of Pediculus humanus, but some experience severe pruritus.
 The consequent scratching produces a localized eczematous condition of the pubic or axillary regions.
 "Blue spots" which may result from the bite of the crab louse are 0.2 to 3.0 cm in diameter, with an irregular outline, are painless, do not disappear on pressure, and appear to be in the deeper tissues.
 They appear some hours after the crab louse has bitten and last for several days (Buxton 1947).
-This bluish-gray discoloration of the skin is due to a poisonous saliva injected by the crab louse, similar to the melanoderma caused by the body louse (Riley and Johannsen 1938).
+This bluish-gray discoloration of the skin, due to poisonous saliva injected by the crab louse, is similar to the melanoderma caused by the body louse (Riley and Johannsen 1938).

 Louse eggs are usually referred to as nits.

 - 1758.
 Pediculus pubis Linnaeus, Systema Naturae, Edition 10: 611.

 - 1815.
 Pthirus inguinalis Leach, Edinburgh Encyclopaedia 9: 77.